mohanmonir1/Data-Engineering/Python/Python.md

 ## **Sets**
 - **Definition**: A set is a collection which is unordered, unchangeable*, and unindexed.
 Set items are unchangeable, but you can remove items and add new items.
+It contains unique element.
+- It takes O(1) to search an element

 **Note**:
 1. The values True and 1 are considered the same value in sets, and are treated as duplicates: